Solitary rectal ulcer syndrome

 Treatments and drugs

 Treatment for solitary rectal ulcer syndrome depends on the severity of your condition.
-People with mild signs and symptoms may find relief by making lifestyle changes to control chronic constipation.
-People with more severe signs and symptoms may require treatments such as behavior therapy and surgery.
+People with mild signs and symptoms may find relief through lifestyle changes, while people with more severe signs and symptoms may require treatment.

 Behavior therapy to stop straining during bowel movements